zCloak-Network/ZK-Maze/README.md

 # ZK MAZE Frontend

 ## Description
-This is the frontend project of ZK Coprocessor, we supply a application of it.
+This is the front-end of the ZK Maze game, which is an application of the ZK Coprocessor.

-This game is just prove you have escaped from a maze along one of the shortest paths without disclosing the exact path.
+Game Setting:
-Inside the game, the ZKP verify step uses our [ZK Coprocessor project](https://github.com/zCloak-Network/icp-zk-maze).
+You are trying to escape from a maze with the shortest path possible without disclosing what the exact path is.
+The ZKP verification within the game utilizes the power of [ZK Coprocessor](https://github.com/zCloak-Network/icp-zk-maze).

 ## How to play
 Control your character with W A S D or ⬆️ ⬇️ ⬅️ ➡️